Nechir-89/clock/README.md

-# app
+### clock
-this repo is for practicing ReactJS
+this repo is for clock project in ReactJS.